The Masseria of trulli

 In the landscape of the Valle d’Itria, in Monopoli

-PHILOSOPHY AND DETAILS
+PHILOSOPHY AND CARE

-Preserve with care
+Preserving, with care

-Each choice is in keeping with the landscape, each gesture discreet, never intrusive.Care can be felt in the quiet welcome, in the attention to each guest’s rhythm, in the respectful relationship with the land and all that surrounds it.
+Care is recognized in silent welcome, in attention to the guest’s rhythms, in the respectful relationship with the land and with what surrounds it.